- In stock, ready to ship

 Most of the mallow family of plants have been used as vegetables since early times.
 The flowers and young leaves may be added to salads, boiled or fried.
 The roots have a parsnip like taste and can be boiled or experimented with in other ways.
 The early Romans considered a vegetable dish of Marsh Mallow to be a local delicacy.
 Ancient Egyptians were said to mix the roots with nuts and honey and for them mallow was also considered to be a famine food.
 Today the mallow plant is still used as a last resort in many areas experiencing famine around the world.
 In France, the young tender leaves are used in raw salads and the roots are made into syrup, due to their value as a kidney tonic.
 Specialist confectioners sometimes still make the original ‘marshmallow’.
 Modern marshmallow does not have any content from mallow plants.

 The root of Marshmallow has emulsifying properties which are used for leaning Persian carpets in the Middle East.
 It is regarded as one of the best methods available for maintaining the stunning colours in the carpets.
 The roots and stem secrete mucilage and this is often used in cosmetic treatments to soften the skin.
+The leaves can be dried and used to brew a marshmellow leaf tea.

 All information provided on this website is for informational purposes only.
 Please seek professional advice before commencing any treatment.